Planetbiru/MagicAppBuilder/README.md

 | approval_note   | approval_note |
 | approval_status | approval_status |

+Developers for applications that use Indonesian as the native language of the application can use the translated columns to create columns from entities or tables.

 Here is an explanation of the reserved columns above.

 | Original Key    | Description |